ImThisHannah/GitHub-Actions-CI-CD-Setup/README.md

 ```
 ## Getting Started

-You'll first upload the content inside the `Develop` folder to a GitHub Repository.

-You'll then deploy the application via [Render and MongoDB]
+You'll deploy the application via [Render and MongoDB]

 Once you see the application has been deployed, you'll navigate to the Settings option and turn off Auto-Deploy.